Phentermine: When It’s Helpful and When It’s Not

 Reward-based food behaviors

-In these cases, other treatments are often more effective and better tolerated.
+In these cases, other therapies often produce better results.

 How OVH Uses Phentermine Thoughtfully

-At Optima Vida Healthcare (OVH), phentermine is used selectively and intentionally, not reflexively.
+At Optima Vida Healthcare (OVH), phentermine is used intentionally, not reflexively.

 Addressing the Stigma

-There is often stigma around using appetite suppressants, particularly short-term ones.
+There is persistent stigma around appetite suppressants, especially stimulant-based ones.

-Using a medication briefly does not mean someone is “taking the easy way out.”
+Using phentermine does not mean someone is “taking the easy way out.”

 It means: